Multiple Exposures:

 Machine Learning and the Old Masters

-Forthcoming article examining contemporary artists that formally rescript the legacy of Old Masters through the lens of AI and machine learning. (forthcoming early 2024)
+Forthcoming article examining contemporary artists that formally rescript the legacy of Old Masters through the lens of AI and machine learning. (forthcoming in 2025)

 Prints, Drawings, and Verres-cassés